-(2) Designation and Cancellation of Designation of Operating Members
+(2) Designation of Operating Members

 In order for a securities company to create and operate a shareholders community, it must register with the JSDA and receive designation as an operating member.
 The JSDA may decide not to grant designation if the securities company is found to be in violation of law or self-regulatory rules.